Vietnam Football Federation

-The Vietnam Football Federation (VFF; Liên đoàn Bóng đá Việt Nam) is the governing body of football in Vietnam.
-It is responsible for the all Vietnamese teams of association football, futsal and beach soccer as well as national competitions.
+The Vietnam Football Federation (VFF; Liên đoàn Bóng đá Việt Nam) is the national governing body of association football, beach soccer, and futsal tournaments in Vietnam, and national teams of Vietnam.
+It is a member of the International Federation of Association Football (FIFA), the Asian Football Confederation (AFC), and the ASEAN Football Federation (AFF).

-VFF is currently a member of the International Federation of Association Football (FIFA), the Asian Football Confederation (AFC), and the ASEAN Football Federation (AFF).
-Its headquarters is located in Lê Quang Đạo Street, Mỹ Đình 1 ward, Nam Từ Liêm district, Hanoi.
-Administratively, VFF is placed under the jurisdiction of the Vietnam Ministry of Home Affairs alongside supervisor and specialty management from the Vietnam Ministry of Culture, Sports and Tourism.

 History

-The Vietnam Football Federation (VFF) was originally established in 1960 in North Vietnam.
+Predecessor of the VFF was originally established in September 1962 in North Vietnam, as the Football Association of the Democratic Republic of Vietnam (Hội bóng đá nước Việt Nam Dân chủ Cộng hoà).
 Its first president was Hà Đăng Ấn, who was head of the Railway Department and had been a former football star.

-At that time, there was a separate football association in South Vietnam (under the Republic of Vietnam) handling football in that region.

-Because of the division of Vietnam (after 1954), football developed separately in the two halves.

-Following the country’s reunification in 1976, Vietnam inherited South Vietnam’s memberships in FIFA (which South Vietnam had joined in 1952) and the Asian Football Confederation (AFC) (which South Vietnam had joined in 1954).
+At that time, there was a separate football association in South Vietnam handling football in that region.
+Because of the division of Vietnam in 1954, association football developed separately in the two halves.
+The South Vietnam Federation was established in the early 1950s as the Vietnam National Football Association (VNFA, Tổng cục Túc cầu Việt Nam) and joined FIFA and the AFC in 1964, while the predecessor of South Vietnam (State of Vietnam) had already joined FIFA in 1952 and the AFC in 1954 as the founding member.
+Following the country’s reunification under the North in 1975, Vietnam also inherited South Vietnam’s memberships in FIFA and the AFC.

-In 1989, after the Đổi Mới reforms, Vietnamese sports, including football, began re-integrating into more international activities.

-In August 1989, the first Congress of the current version of the federation was held in Hanoi.
-At that Congress:

-The organization was formally declared the Vietnam Football Federation (VFF).
+In 1989, after the Đổi Mới reforms, Vietnamese sports, including association football, began re-integrating into more international activities.
+In August 1989, the first Congress of the later version of the federation was held in Hanoi.
+At that Congress, the organization was formally declared the Vietnam Football Federation (VFF).